mrismanaziz/Reforestation/README.md

-## Slept like a log last night … woke up in the fireplace.
+## Thanks for explaining the word "many" to me.
+It means a lot.